hall-lab/svtools/SUPPORT.md

 # Support Guidelines
+Support is requested by submitting an issue to our github repository.

 ## Before you submit
 Please ensure you've read the existing [README.md](README.md) and [Tutorial.md](Tutorial.md) as this is our best documentation of how to use the software.

-## Information to include
+## Information to include in your issue
-When submitting a possible bug report, the following information is extremely
+The following information is extremely helpful:
-helpful:
 * The version of svtools you're using.
 * The precise command line you used when you encountered the issue.
 * Any error output from svtools.